 Of course, at most organizations, social learning already happens to some degree organically.
-A new front-line employee shadows a colleague, imitates their behavior, and over time, finds a way to expedite the service.
+A new front-line employee shadows a colleague, imitates their behavior and, over time, finds a way to expedite the service.
 A business analyst shares an Excel spreadsheet with a colleague who improves upon it by writing a short macro.
 An account rep makes incremental improvements to an existing sales pitch, resulting in higher prospect conversion.

-For executives and employee development teams, the question then, is how best to facilitate an environment in which social learning can easily proliferate.
+For executives and employee development teams, the question then is how best to facilitate an environment in which social learning can easily proliferate.

 For well over a decade, organizations have looked to technology to facilitate the social sharing of knowledge.
 In 2001, Microsoft launched SharePoint, a product that would become the most widely-used portal for sharing business information.
-More recently, enterprise social software, including Jive, Yammer, and Chatter, have sought to become the “Facebook” of corporate information sharing.
+More recently, enterprise social software, including Slack, Yammer, and Chatter, have sought to become the “Facebook” of corporate information sharing.

 The promise of these apps to facilitate employee collaboration and productivity has driven a boom in the category.
 Last year, businesses spent $4.77 billion on enterprise social software, a number Markets and Markets Research expects to nearly double by 2019.

-Yet, for all their promise, up to 80% of social business efforts are not expected to achieve their intended goals in 2015 according to Gartner Research.
+Yet, for all their promise, up to 80% of social business efforts are not expected to achieve their intended goals according to Gartner Research.
 In many organizations, employees simply don’t use the software.
 Why?
 Analysts cite lack of leadership and employee training as two of the primary culprits.